Feds: NJ Teacher, Soccer Coach Caught Making Child Porn After Sending Hard Drive For Repairs

 SEE: Math with Mr. Brooks (NJTV Learning Live)

-Brooks was due for a video-conferenced first appearance Tuesday afternoon before U.S. Magistrate Judge Cathy L. Waldor in Newark on charges of possessing and mailing child pornography, she said.
+U.S. Magistrate Judge Cathy L. Waldor ordered Brooks held on charges of possessing and mailing child pornography following a video-conferenced hearing Tuesday in Newark.

+Summit Schools Supt.
+Superintendent Scott D. Hough said the teacher had been placed on administrative leave.

+The allegations are "unrelated to the staff member’s employment" and "did not occur on school property or involve our students,” Hough said in a statement.

 Honig credited special agents and members of the Child Exploitation Human Trafficking Task Force of the Newark field office of the FBI, as well as special agents from the FBI’s San Francisco field office, with the investigation leading to the charges and arrest.